antaldaniel/old_music_dataobservatory_eu/content/post/2021-06-18-mce/index.md

 +++
-title = "Music Creators’ Earnings in the Streaming Era" subtitle = "United Kingdom Research Cooperation With the Digital Music Observatory" date = 2021-06-17T12:00:00 lastmod = 2021-06-17T12:00:00 draft = true
+title = "Music Creators’ Earnings in the Streaming Era" subtitle = "United Kingdom Research Cooperation With the Digital Music Observatory" date = 2021-06-18T08:00:00 lastmod = 2021-06-18T08:00:00 draft = true

 authors = ["daniel_antal"]

 tags = ["open-data", "open-science", "regional data","valuation", "United Kingdom"]

-summary = "Stating that the greatest difference among rightsholders’ earnings is related to the popularity of their works and recorded fixations can appear banal and trivial.
-Yet, because many payout problems appear in the"
+summary = "Our Digital Music Observatory contributes to the Music Creators’ Earnings in the Streaming Era project with understanding the level of justified and unjustified differences in rightsholder earnings, and putting them into a broader music economy context."

 projects = ["eu-datathon_2021"]